447327642/NetworkBased-Modeling-for-the-Spread-of-Scientific-Ideas/README.md

 We want our model to include the following parameters:

 Probability of innovation (independent or dependent): This value represents the probability of each agent (node in the network) to produce a new ‘idea’.
 Infinitely many new ideas may arise.
-We want to observe the effects of changing it from a uniform value for all agents to one that varies between agents.
+Potentially, we want to observe the effects of changing it from a uniform value for all agents to one that varies between agents.
 This variation can either be defined by randomly choosing agents (hence, providing them with different ‘personality’ types or innovation) or by making it proportional to the connectivity of the node.
 This second definition is encouraged by the idea that to be innovative one must be well connected to other agents in a network.

 Probability of a node to change an edge: this parameter will represent the likeliness of agents to change their connections with agents they do not share opinions (or ideas) with to those with which they do.
 This will allow us to investigate whether the structure of the network affects opinions or whether opinions affect the structure of the network.

 Probability of changing opinion/idea: this probability is 1 - (probability of changing structure).
 Different forms of contagion will be explored.
 A simple contagion would be that the possible ideas that an agent (node) can adopt are the ones that it is directly connected to, and thus the probability of adopting any of these possible ideas will be
 (Number of connected agents that have this idea) / (number of agents that are connected to the agent in question)

-Still a potential parameter: rate of innovation for agents differ.
+The following are not parameters, but are different starting points for the simulations:

+Starting network structure: This may be one of
+- random network
+- small world network
+- caveman network
+- scale free network

+Starting distribution of opinions: This may be one of:
+- randomly assigned opinions
+- opinions assigned in accordance to the network structure
+- opinions assigned opposite to what the network structure would suggest